 Shah Begum was a very beautiful woman.
 She was sincerely devoted to Jahangir and this was the reason, Jahangir had a special place for her in his heart.
 Jahangir loved her a lot because of her devotion to him and her beauty.
 Though she had an unstable mind and a dominant queen.
 As a result she sometimes used to become offensive against any imaginative insults.

-Shah Begum and Jahangir had their first child, a daughter Sultan-un-Nissa Begum on 25th April 1586.
+Jahangir and his first spouse (Shah Begum) had their first child, a daughter Sultan-un-Nissa Begum on 25th April 1586.
 They had the second child, a son Khusrau Mirza on 6th August 1587 after which she received the name of Shah Begum meaning ‘The royal lady’ .